iggnas/service-list-builder/README.md

 # Note
 This is an archive of amits service list builder.
-I do not own any of the code in this repo
+I do not own anything in this repo

 # service-list-builder